Have you ever been to a specialist because you felt a pain somewhere and the results came back negative?

 8. Hip pain

-Since our hips are connected to our legs, it hurts when we are coward to move forward.
+Since our hips are connected to our legs, it hurts when we are afraid to move forward.
 This does not mean to physically move, but moving forward in life, says self-help guru and founder of Beyond Affirmations Barbara Clark.